 But at the end of the visit, she said simply, "Give me a call.
 Coaching can change your life."
 I did, and it has.

 I could rattle off my personal successes of the past two years, but I might leave you with the idea that I am a superhero and not the slight, slightly-neurotic, far-sighted, middle-aged gal I truly am.
-What has changed?
-I live more in line with my personal values now, and that has made all the difference.

 I don't mean driving a more fuel-efficient car or eating locally, although those can be part of living your values.
 I mean those values that are so much a part of who we are and want to be, that we may not realize their critical importance in our lives.
 Naming them gives them the power they deserve.
 My initial "values" list included dozens of things I cherished: laughter, curiosity, service, accomplishment, and movement.
 It was immensely pleasing to name those elusive intangibles that make me who I most want to be in the world.